 The first electric kettle was designed in October 1955 It used a bi-metallic strip at the rear of the kettle.

-Electric kettles come in a wide variety of styles and many modern ones are now are now using smart technology.
+Electric kettles come in a wide variety of styles and many modern ones are now using smart technology.

 This technology allows the user to control the temperature of their water.
 As well as this, many smart kettles now have smartphone integration where you can switch the kettle on/off from anywhere in your home.

 These have proved to be game-changer for some buyers, as the convenience of starting your kettle remotely allows your brew to be ready before you have even entered the kitchen, provided that the kettle is already full.

 Electric kettles can be plugged into any power outlet.
 This can be incredibly useful for households with nontraditional kitchen setups.
 As a result of being plugged into any outlet, electric kettles are quite portable.
 This can be considered a distinct advantage over heavier stovetop kettles.